In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Additionally, construct crazy fills and breaks for massive drops, and adding future bass style arpeggios and melodies, as well as resampling techniques.
 After that, you’ll be guided through the process of making your song arrangement, by taking your 8 bar loop and making a full song out of it.
 Once that is done, you will then learn how to mix and master a future bass track, and even get some bonus Serum sound designs if you want.

 Bottom-line, this is simply a must have course.
 You get to be behind the scenes of the making of a future bass track, getting into the minds of those who created and shaped this genre.
-There’s tons of fun material covered in this course, making it one of the most exciting courses, I think, in this list.
+There’s tons of fun material covered in this course, making it one of the most exciting courses in this list.
 It’s primarily aimed at intermediate to advanced Ableton Live users, so if that’s you, check it out!

 About the instructor: Francois Rengère is a prolific German music producer, sound designer and engineer, who’s released tracks for Universal Music, Parquet Recordings, Portrait Digital Recordings, and others.
 He also runs a music production training website and teaches other courses on various aspects of music production.

-Simple taking a course is not enough, though, you have to actually spend time perfecting your craft.
+That said, simple taking a course is not enough, though, you have to actually spend time perfecting your craft.
 Remember, practice makes perfect.
 Perhaps one day you will be the one teaching your own tutorial online, or even in a university classroom 🙂